-10 Things You Need to Know About the LEGO Education SPIKE Essential Set (Singapore Edition)
+10 Things You Need to Know About the LEGO® Education SPIKE™ Essential Set (Singapore Edition)

-Robotics and programming is no longer reserved for the engineers.
+In the era of technology, artificial intelligence and machine learning, robotics and programming is no longer reserved for engineers.
 Everyone should know the basics of programming and the computational thinking skills that come with it.

 The world is moving fast - it's time to inspire more of our children to be creators and problem-solvers of the future!

-We have prepared a list of 10 things you should know about the all-new LEGO Education SPIKE Essential Set that was released in August this year!
+We have prepared a list of 10 things you should know about the all-new LEGO® Education SPIKE™ Essential Set that was released in August 2021!

 But before that, let's check out what the set is all about…